Nora Barnacle: Early life

-Between 1886 and 1889, Barnacle's parents sent her to live with her maternal grandmother, Catherine Mortimer Healy.
+From 1886 to 1889, Barnacle's parents sent her to live with her maternal grandmother Catherine Mortimer Healy.
 During these years, she began studies at a convent, eventually graduating from a national school in 1891.
-In 1896, Barnacle completed her schooling and began to work as a porteress and laundress.
+In 1896, 12-year-old Barnacle completed her schooling and began to work as a porteress and laundress.
 In the same year, her mother threw her father out for drinking and the couple separated.
 Barnacle went to live with her mother and her uncle, Tom Healy, at 4 Bowling Green, Galway.
 This house has since been converted into a small museum dedicated to Nora.

 In 1896, at age 12, Barnacle fell in love with a teenager named Michael Feeney, who died soon after of typhoid and pneumonia.
 In a dramatic coincidence, another boy she loved, Michael Bodkin, died in 1900 – causing some of her friends to call her "man-killer".
 Joyce later referenced these incidents in the final short story in Dubliners, "The Dead".
-It was rumoured that she sought comfort from her friend, budding English theatre starlet, Laura London, who introduced her to a Protestant named Willie Mulvagh.
-In 1903, she left Galway after her uncle learned of the affair and friendship, and went to Dublin where she worked as a chambermaid at Finn's Hotel (later the name of the hotel was used as the title for a posthumously published collection of 10 short narrative pieces written by Joyce, Finn's Hotel, in 2013).
+It was rumoured that she sought comfort from her friend, budding English theatre starlet Laura London, who introduced her to a Protestant named Willie Mulvagh.
+In 1903, she left Galway after her uncle learned of the affair and friendship, and went to Dublin where she worked as a chambermaid at Finn's Hotel (later the name of the hotel was used as the title for a posthumously published collection of ten short narrative pieces written by Joyce, Finn's Hotel, in 2013).